vivekjetani/share-folder-to-My-drive-google-drive-/README.md

 3. Set the working directory and check the current path.
 4. Copy the data by running the last code cell.

-## Contributing

-Contributions are welcome!
-If you have suggestions, bug reports, or want to contribute code, please follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## License